 - Students are engaged in cognitively challenging work during which they are aware of their learning and develop self-efficacy.

 - Learning experiences provide for...

 - Student voice.

-- o Immediate feedback.
+- Immediate feedback.

-- Students' needs to be met through supports, interventions, and extensions.
+- O Students' needs to be met through supports, interventions, and extensions.

 - High expectations.

-- Integration of reading, writing, and vocabulary development across disciplines.
+- o Integration of reading, writing, and vocabulary development across disciplines.

 - Learning experiences are conducive to...

 - Cultural responsiveness.

 - High expectations.

 - Strategies to engage and motivate students.

-- \circ The formation of positive relationships with and among students.
+- o The formation of positive relationships with and among students.

 - Learning environments are welcoming, positive, and inclusive.